 The course aims to establish underpinning knowledge while developing your practical skills associated with teaching, learning and assessment within the education and training sector.

-– Planning and Preparing for Teaching, Learning and Assessment – this introductory module will enable you to develop your understanding of the key concepts relating to the planning and preparation of inclusive teaching, learning and assessment.
+– Planning and Preparing for Teaching, Learning and Assessment – you will develop an understanding of the key concepts relating to the planning and preparation of inclusive teaching, learning, and assessment.

-– Exploring Principles of Assessment, Evaluation and Feedback – this module provides sound knowledge and understanding of assessment processes and a comparison of techniques to enable learning and progression.
+– Exploring Principles of Assessment, Evaluation and Feedback – you will learn sound knowledge and understanding of assessment processes and a comparison of techniques to enable learning and progression.

 The second year of the programme encourages you to build on the underpinning knowledge gained during year one and explore a wider range of concepts in greater detail.
 In particular, a greater emphasis is placed on independent learning, peer collaboration and professional enquiry with regards to teaching, learning and assessment within your own specialist area.

 – Developing Practice through Action Research – this module will enable you to conduct action research on a pedagogical issue relating to your own professional development and practice.

 – Developing Effective Practice through Lesson Study – the potential benefits of peer collaboration and peer observation are well documented.
 It is envisioned that this module builds upon and develops the themes originally explored in module one, enabling you to develop your teaching and learning pedagogy by examining factors that contribute to a positive and inclusive learning environment via collaboration with your peers.